globaltravelreport/global-travel-report/content/articles/1-explore-asias-newest-museums-a-guide-for-aussie-explorers.md

 ---
-title: 'Explore Asia''''s Newest Museums: A Guide for Aussie Explorers'
+title: 'Explore Asia''s Newest Museums: A Guide for Aussie Explorers'
 summary: >-
   Asia's cultural landscape is ever-evolving, and for Australians keen on soaking up new artistic and historical insights, two new museums have opened